 The Flat Wash

-Here again, you’ll use the wet-on-wet technique and mix your colour so that it is particularly vibrant.
-Next, paint your paper in horizontal strokes, starting at the top and working your way down.
-You’ll notice that, as your brush ‘runs out’ of paint, your brushstrokes will become lighter and lighter.
+Again, use the wet-on-wet technique to mix colour so that it is especially vibrant.
+Next, paint in horizontal strokes that start at the top and move down.
+As your brush ‘runs out of paint’ your strokes will become more light.

 The Variegated Wash

-Again, it relies on the wet-on-wet technique, but then you apply colours boldly: swirls, dashes, random streaks.
-The criteria are that the colours complement each other (more on that in a mo) and that they are wet enough to run and blend.
+Again, using the wet-on-wet technique, boldly apply colour with dashes, swirls and random streaks.
+Make sure that colours complement each other and that there is enough liquid to allow them to run and blend.